mrbailey450/nhl_cheapskate_app/README.md

 # nhl_cheapskate_app

-Data product created while at Insight
+This repository contains the data product created in my first 2.5 weeks while at Insight.

+The Shiny app is contained in the app.R file.
+The data needed for the app is in the data folder.
+An image file is in the www folder.